openshift/enhancements/enhancements/network/persistent-ips-sdn-secondary-networks.md

 This approach is favored by the KubeVirt team, since it follows the same pattern as PVCs.

+If this approach is followed, OVN-Kubernetes cannot create the `IPAMClaim`, since it would be responsible by clearing the finalizer once the VM is removed.
+Since it does not understand the VM lifecycle (all it knows are pods) it would not know when to remove the finalizer (unless we read the KubeVirt label, and ensure there are no other pods for that VM.
+While we already do that for HyperShift scenarios, I would prefer not to abuse this notion).

+Thus, to allow for foreground deletion of VMs, KubeVirt must create the `IPAMClaim` objects, and clear the finalizer once the associated VMI object (or at least the pod) are removed from the datastore.

 ### Open Questions

 1. should we delegate IP allocation to a separate IPAM plugin ?